iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/Stationary Iterative Methods.md

 Here is a list of the common methods:

-* Jacobi Iteration: in the prereq.
+* Jacobi Iteration: in the pre-req.
-* Gauss Seidel: in the prereq.
+* Gauss Seidel: in the pre-req.
 * Successive Over Relaxation: About to come next.

 Consider the factorization of matrix $A$ into 3 parts, the diagonal, strict lower diagonal, and the strict upper diagonal parts of the matrix: